 I prefer to clean my brass by using a case tumbler and some ground-up corn cob media.
 While other methods may be faster or make the brass shinier, this will get the brass clean enough to cycle reliably and look good.
 Both rotary and vibratory case tumblers work fine.

-Before you place your brass into the tumbler, try to remove as many cases as possible that could be the wrong caliber or have defects.
+Before you place your brass into the tumbler, try to remove as many cases as possible that could be of the wrong caliber or have defects.
 Cases that have noticeable cracks should be discarded as well.

 Sort Your Brass